AnoopAlias/AUTOM8N/docs/cluster_architecture.rst

 Software components
 --------------------
-nDeploy (Script that generates nginx configuration for all nginx servers in the cluster) nDeploy-cluster-slave (A trimmed down version of nDeploy that is useful on the slave)
+XtendWeb (Script that generates nginx configuration for all nginx servers in the cluster) XtendWeb-cluster-slave (A trimmed down version of XtendWeb that is useful on the slave)

 csync2 - http://oss.linbit.com/csync2/ - Synchronize the nginx config on the cluster